• Facebook

 FLOOD ROYAL ICING CONSISTENCY

-What does this consistency look like?
+What does flood consistency look like?

 Flood consistency refers to consistency that when used to decorate it results in a royal icing with a smooth, satin like finish.